-Others have weighed in on the Cuddy et. al (2012) research, and there is much debate on the effectiveness of power posing prior to a high-stakes social engagement.
+Others have weighed in on the research by Cuddy et. al (2012), and debated on the effectiveness of power posing.

-A study done by Ranehill et. al (2014) did the exact study with a larger sample group.
+One study by Ranehill et. al (2014) repeated the exact study with a larger sample of volunteers.
 But they failed to “confirm an effect of power posing on testosterone, cortisol, and financial risk taking”.

 Amy Cuddy’s Response